 Lastly, we evaluate the effectiveness of our algorithms in a distributed framework to isolate global icebergs and utilize the distributed setup to evaluate the effects of sampling on the performance of the algorithms.
-For this purpose, we used data from the Abilene network [25].
-The data was collected over 11 distributed sites in 2007 and contains eight distributed icebergs that lie above 1% threshold value.
-However, for the purposes of stress testing, we insert 10 global icebergs-five of them just above the threshold (true icebergs), while the remaining are just below the threshold (false icebergs).
+For this purpose, we used data from Abilene network [25].
+The data was collected over 11 distributed sites in 2007 and contains 8 distributed icebergs that lie above 1% threshold value.
+However, for the purposes of stress testing, we insert 10 global icebergs, 5 of them just above the threshold (true-icebergs) while the remaining being just below the threshold (false-icebergs).